San Pedro Valley - Geologic History

 Pinal schist.

-the uplift of mountains and erosion of these mountains happened repeatedly.
+During the Precambrian the uplift of mountains and erosion of these mountains

-Just prior to the end of the Precambrian a major world- wide period of extensive
+happened repeatedly.
+Just prior to the end of the Precambrian a major

-erosion occurred, grinding off thousands of feet of overlying rock and creating
+period of extensive erosion occurred, grinding off thousands of feet

 Paleozoic Era